 Another fun plant to grow is Gotu Kola ( Centella Asiatica).
 It thrives in moist and warm conditions, which is why a moderate climate seems to be ideal for it.
 Gotu Kola can be quite invasive.
 If you do not want it to take over your garden, plant it in a container.
 However, the way it creates a carpet of lush green leaves might be considered as pleasant.

-They will last for a long time if stored in glass jars that are airtight.
+They will last for a long time if stored in airtight glass jars.

-After drying your herbs, you can begin making your own body oil.
+After drying your herbs, you can begin making your body oil.

 A 500 ml jar is required.
 It should have a tight-fitting lid.
 Fill it with Gotu kola, calendula, and other ingredients.
 This will be used as a self-care ritual.
 Also, you may include a dried rose.